ziglings-org/exercises/CONTRIBUTING.md

 ## Formatting

 All exercises should conform to `zig fmt`.
-I often forget to do this.

 ## Pull Request Workflow

-Ziglings uses the "standard" Github workflow as guided by the Web interface.
+Ziglings uses the "standard" Codeberg workflow as guided by the Web interface.
 Specifically:

 * Fork this repository